-- L O come, let us fix our eyes on Jesus, - C the founder and perfecter of our faith, - L who for the joy that was set before him endured the cross, despising the shame, - C and is seated at the right hand of the throne of God.
+- L O come, let us fix our eyes on Jesus, - c the founder and perfecter of our faith, - who for the joy that was set before him endured the cross, despising the shame, - and is seated at the right hand of the throne of God.

-L Return to the Lord your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love;
+- Return to the Lord your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love; - O Destroy this temple, and in three days I will raise it up.

-L O Lord, C Have Mercy on us.

-L O Christ, C Have Mercy on us.

-0 T 1

-L O Lord, C Have Mercy on us.
+- L O Lord,L O Christ,C Have Mercy on us.C Have Mercy on us. - [L] O Lord, C Have Mercy on us.